NathanMuniz/newsapi-python/README.md

 # newsapi-python
-This is a pratcting of how to use the newsapi.
+This is a repository for practicing and understand of newsapi.